jbostoen/iTop-custom-extensions/readme.txt

+To avoid confusion:

+sql -> contains a few queries for some basic mainenance. web -> tested extensions wip -> work in progress.
+Unfinished.

-See the Wiki on GitHub for more information on the extensions/modules.
+See the Wiki on GitHub for more information on the extensions/modules. https://github.com/jbostoen/iTop-custom-extensions/wiki

-https://github.com/jbostoen/iTop-custom-extensions/wiki